kunalsxngh/CRUD_project/README.md

-# CRUD_project
+# DevOps Core Fundamental Project

-CRUD application for Project 1
+# Introduction

-This application is a games wish list where Users can Create, Update, Delete and Read their wishlists.
-A user can have multiple wishlists.
+The aim of this project is to create a fully functioning, cloud based This application is game reviewing web application where Users can Create, Update, Delete and Read their reviews.
+User's are able to recomend similar games in their reviews, creating a relationship between games that already exist in the Database.